-Buying a dental X-ray sensor is almost like buying a car.
+Purchasing a dental sensor is almost like buying a car.
 You do some research to find out which one is right for you, you create a budget, and you give it a test run before purchasing.

-If you’re thinking about purchasing a dental sensor, make sure you watch for these seven features before making a decision.
+If you’re thinking about purchasing a dental sensor, make sure you compare these features before making a decision.

 Buying a dental X-ray sensor is an important investment.
 Most digital sensors cost between $4,000 and $10,000.
 Considering all the other expenses a dental office has, from PPE and dental equipment to software and payroll, overspending on sensors is not an option.